Roy DeCarava: Light Break

 * * *

-This week, we’re revisiting Light Break, a catalogue of photographs by Roy DeCarava, who famously said of his work: “My pictures are immediate and yet at the same time, they’re forever.
+Light Break is a catalogue of photographs by Roy DeCarava, who famously said of his work: “My pictures are immediate and yet at the same time, they’re forever.
 They present a moment so profoundly that it becomes an eternity.”

 Image: Roy DeCarava, Woman standing, tree, 1987 (detail)